craftcms/docs/docs/2.x/plugins/templates.md

 As you can see, the `templates/` folder segment is assumed, so there’s no need to include it when calling `render()`.

 ::: tip
 Craft will only automatically look for templates within the plugin folders for CP requests.
-If you are going to be calling `TemplatesService::render()` from a front end site request, you will need to manually tell Craft where to find your template using <api:Craft\PathService::setTemplatesPath()> first:
+If you are going to be calling `TemplatesService::render()` from a front end site request, you will need to manually tell Craft where to find your template using <craft2:Craft\PathService::setTemplatesPath()> first:

 ```php
 $oldPath = craft()->path->getTemplatesPath();